exxmen/sharepointdirect/README.md

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-Please note that you need to have Visual Studio and .NET 4.1 installed on your machine to contribute
+Please note that you need to have Visual Studio and at least .NET 4.1 installed on your machine to contribute

 ```
 git clone https://github.com/exxmen/sharepointdirect.git